rafaelmchaves/transferService/README.md

 - Lombok: library that helps us to reduce code.
 - Swagger: generate documentation about RestAPI of application.
 - Rest: Spring framework Rest library
+- RabbitMQ:  is an amazing open source message broker software that implements the Advanced Message Queuing Protocol (AMQP).
+- Docker: Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.

 # Run application

+Run RabbitMQ.
+In project, there is a rabbitMQ in docker file.
+Just run the following command in docker field: sudo docker-compose up

 This is a spring boot application.
 Just run! https://spring.io/guides/gs/spring-boot/